 Marlow celebrates the generosity of its community

-Hundreds of people gathered at the Crowne Plaza Hotel in Marlow last Sunday, 29th September, to celebrate the generous community spirit in the town.
+Hundreds of people gathered at the Crowne Plaza Hotel in Marlow on Sunday, 29th September 2019, to celebrate the generous community spirit in the town.
 The event, known as ‘Celebrate Marlow,’ now in its third year, is put together by Marlow Town Council to acknowledge the contribution made by Marlow’s many clubs, organisations and individuals to the success of the town.

 Mayor Cllr Richard Scott said: “I have always believed that residents should put something back into the community in which they live.
 That is what you have done, some in a highly visible way and others quietly helping their neighbours.